More than a decade ago, a jury in Edmonton, Alberta, found a heavy-duty mechanic guilty of murdering his pregnant wife.

 A frustrated Dunne asks, “Did they even read my report …?”
 Good question.
-And an embarrassing one.

 MORE TESTS?
 NOPE.

 It’s a moot point since the cameras and equipment at the pub have all been changed — which is exactly what an exasperated Bruce Dunne pointed out when he heard that Liscio was on his way out to Edmonton to essentially redo his work from three years earlier.
-Can’t blame the PI for blowing his stack.
+Can’t blame the veteran PI for blowing his stack.